-A student placed on Academic Probation is not making satisfactory academic progress.
-This action will be recorded on the student's academic transcript.
-A student on probation may be required to take certain courses, limit the number of courses taken, or fulfill other conditions specified by the Records Review Committee or its designee.
-A student will be removed from Academic Probation when his or her cumulative GPA meets or exceeds the required level.
+A student placed on Academic Probation (Condition 1 or 2) does not maintain good academic standing status.
+This action will be recorded on the student 's academic transcript.
+A student on probation may be required to take certain courses, limit the number of courses taken, or fulfill other conditions specified by the undergraduate records review committee or its designee.

+A student will be removed from the Academic probation when his or her cumulative GPA officially meets or exceeds the required academic standing criterion.
 When a student is removed from academic probation, it will be so noted on the transcript.

-Continued Probation
+Continued Academic Probation

-Upon the Committee's review of end of semester grades, a student who was on Academic Probation during the semester of review may be granted an additional semester of probation if the student's semester GPA shows significant improvement, but his or her cumulative GPA remains below the required level.
-Significant improvement is generally defined as a semester GPA of at least a 2.000 and having met the conditions of his or her probation.
-The student will be considered to be on Academic Probation and is subject to the conditions specified above.
+Upon the Undergraduate Records Review Committee 's assessment of end of semester grades, a student who was on Academic Probation during the semester of review may be granted an additional semester of probation if the student's semester GPA shows significant improvement, but his her cumulative GPA remain below the required level.
+Significant improvement is generally defined as a student earning a semester GPA of at least 2.000 and having met the conditions of his or her probation.
+The student will be continued on Academic Probation and is subject to the conditions specified above.
 This action will be recorded on the student's academic transcript.
-A student will be removed from academic probation when his or her cumulative GPA meets or exceeds the required level.
-When a student is removed from academic probation, it will be so noted on the transcript.